1943 Auckland Rugby League season: Round 2

 Arthur Kay scoring for New Zealand in 1935 against Australia.

 New Zealand international Arthur McInnarney made a reappearance for Mount Albert after a year and a half out of the game due to him being in Army Camps and part of the New Zealand Tank Brigade based in New Zealand (he later departed to North Africa), while Bert Leatherbarrow kicked 4 conversions in their 20–13 win over Marist.
 Arthur Kay turned out once more for Ponsonby and was now in his 11th season in their senior side.
 He scored a try and kicked 7 goals in Ponsonby's 29–25 win over Newton.
 By the end of the season he had accumulated 496 career points for Ponsonby in all matches.
-For Newton, Ivan Gregory scored a hat trick.
-Puti Tipene Watene turned out for Newton but re-joined Manukau later in the season.
+For Newton, Ivan Gregory scored a hat trick while Jack Ginders scored two tries.
+Ginders had debuted for Newton in 1936 and had now accumulated over 100 appearances for them over the following 8 seasons.
+He finished his career with them with 109 games and 24 tries and was only the 5th player to reach the 100 club game milestone for them following Wally Somers (128), Claude Dempsey (169), Maurice Quirke (135), and Ted Brimble (131).
+Steve Watene turned out for Newton but re-joined Manukau later in the season.
 Tommy Chase kicked 4 goals in Manukau's 26–23 win over Otahuhu.
 Following this round of matches there were no official games the following weekend though some practice matches were played before the first round of the Fox Memorial kicked off on May 1.